TEXT

 Description

 The Exclusion Act (May 6, 1882) banned entry of Chinese migrant laborers into the United States.
-It was the first piece of significant legislation restricting migration into the U.S. and set precedent for the country’s ongoing discriminatory immigration policies.
+It was the first piece of significant legislation restricting migration into the United States and set precedent for the country’s ongoing discriminatory immigration policies.

 Object ID